 Obtain a first aid kit marked "for staff use."
-Minimum standards for staff first aid kits will be posted to the ATCP 78 Resources (2024) shared drive by April.
+Minimum standards for staff first aid kits are posted to the ATCP 78 Resources shared drive by April.

 (2)(d) Health services staff coverage for off-premises trips and primitive camping.